tmarcelle/invoicer/README.md

     - I do intend to create more apps that follow this pattern.
 5. What do I do if something is broken or not working correctly?
    - Feel free to fork the repo and update as you see fit.
+6. Are the calculations accurate?
+   - 50 / 50...
+I put this together fairly quickly, so your mileage may vary.
+7. Are there data integrity checks?
+   - Yes, but minimal.